typescript-cheatsheets/react/README.md

 ## Context

-Using `React.createContext` with an empty object as default value (preferred for absolute TypeScript beginners).
+Using `React.createContext` with an empty object as default value.

 ```tsx
 interface ContextState {